The GALAH survey: tracing the Galactic disk with Open Clusters: Conclusions

 \section{Conclusions}

 Open clusters are unique tracers of the history of our own Galaxy.
 In this work, we used astrometric information from \textit{Gaia} to identify the stellar members of the 226 open clusters that potentially fall in the footprints of APOGEE or GALAH surveys (see Section~\ref{Membership}).
 Based on our membership analysis, members of 205 clusters were actually observed by these two surveys.
 In Section~\ref{properties}, we calculated the physical and kinematic properties of these latter.
 Among these 205 clusters, 134 have stars with abundance determinations and that satisfy the selection criteria listed in Section~\ref{Chemical_abundances}.
 We have used this invaluable information to study the chemical distribution of elements throughout the Galactic disk.

-The radial metallicity gradient obtained in the [Fe/H]-R$_{\rm Gal}$ diagram is $-$0.076$\pm$0.009 dex kpc$^{-1}$ (see Table~\ref{posteriors_tab} for a more exhaustive summary of our results), which is in agreement with previous studies based on open clusters \citep{Jacobson16,Carrera19,Donor20}.
-The spatial and temporal evolution of abundance ratios [X/Fe] studied in Section~\ref{elements} has revealed further insights into the nucleosynthesis' sites and timescales of a large variety of elements (O, Na, Mg, Al, Si, Ca, Ti, V, Cr, Mn, Co, Ni, Cu, Zn, Y, Zr, Ba, La, Nd, and Eu).
+For instance, we find that our sample of open clusters outlines a radial metallicity gradient in the [Fe/H]-R$_{\rm Gal}$ diagram of $-$0.076$\pm$0.009 dex kpc$^{-1}$, which is in agreement with previous studies based on open clusters \citep{Jacobson16,Carrera19,Donor20}.

-Remarkably, the intrinsic chemical scatter, which is the dispersion in [Fe/H] among clusters and which cannot be explained by uncertainties, is lower in the [Fe/H]-r$_{\rm guid}$ diagram than in [Fe/H]-R$_{\rm Gal}$ (see Fig.~\ref{FeH_dist}; Table~\ref{posteriors_tab}).
-This result indicates that r$_{\rm guid}$ is a better approximation of the birth radius than R$_{\rm Gal}$.
-The evidence that the radial metallicity gradient in the [Fe/H]-r$_{\rm guid}$ space has a shallower evolution with time than the gradient seen from the [Fe/H]-R$_{\rm Gal}$ diagram (see Fig.~\ref{gradient_evolution}) is a further indication that [Fe/H]-r$_{\rm guid}$ is a more fundamental space than the classical [Fe/H]-R$_{\rm Gal}$ for the study of the chemical distribution of elements across the Galactic disk.
-The underlying assumption is that clusters born at similar Galactocentric distances share similar iron content.
-However, we emphasise that all this is valid for open clusters and may differ for field stars.